joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

 ![Immutability from Isolation Bubbles](/assets/img/2016-11-30-15-years-of-concurrency.immutable-bubble.jpg)

-Any expression consuming only `isolated` and/or `immutable` inputs and evaluating to a `readonly` type was implicitly upgradeable to `immutable`; and, a similar expression, evaluating to a `mutable` type, was upgradeable to `isolated`.
-This meant that making new `isolated` and `immutable` things was straightforward using ordinary expressions.

 Behind the scenes, the thing powering the type system here is `isolated` and ownership analysis.
 We will see more of the formalisms at work in a moment, however there is a simple view of this: all inputs to the `List<int>`'s constructor are `isolated` -- namely, in this case, the array produced by `new[]` -- and therefore the resulting `List<int>` is too.

+In fact, any expression consuming only `isolated` and/or `immutable` inputs and evaluating to a `readonly` type was implicitly upgradeable to `immutable`; and, a similar expression, evaluating to a `mutable` type, was upgradeable to `isolated`.
+This meant that making new `isolated` and `immutable` things was straightforward using ordinary expressions.

 The safety of this also depends on the elimination of ambient authority and leaky construction.